Local teen model turns heads on New York Fashion Week runway - ExBulletin

 “I met other girls from different places.
 I met one from Australia, another from Mexico.

-Hailey, who is currently in the ninth grade at Georgian Bay District High School, also visited New York in 2021 for a fashion show where she showcased the Love Baby J Couture line.
+Hailey, who is currently in Grade 9 at Georgian Bay District Secondary School, also visited New York in 2021 for a fashion show where she showcased the Love Baby J Couture line.

 She says she particularly enjoys Times Square when she's in the Big Apple, and this time she had the pleasure of seeing herself on one of the iconic venue's huge illuminated billboards.